jekyll/minima/about.md

 I tend to switch and read multiple books at a time.
 The ones I am currently reading are:

 1. Cosmos *by* Carl Sagan
-2. Shoe Dog: A Memoir by the Creator of Nike *by* Phil Knight
+2. Liar's Poker *by* Michael Lewis

 You can find the full list of books that I have read and 3 key takeways for a subset of them [here](https://www.sid-jain.com/books/){:target="_blank"}.

 ##### **Contact**

-I would love to hear from you.
-Reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)
+I host regular [coffee hours](https://calendly.com/jsiddharth24/coffee-hours-with-sid){:target="_blank"} if you want to chat about anything.
+If you would like to send an e-mail instead, reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)

 ##### **A word of thanks**